 Our article features the top activities to participate in, encompassing outdoor and indoor activities.
 Just a weekend (or 3 days during the week to beat the crowds) is a great amount of time for an intro to LA.

-Los Angeles is also a convenient location for road tripping or just traveling around California.
-San Diego is 2 hours away along the Pacific Coast Highway.
+Los Angeles is also a convenient location for road-tripping or just traveling around California.
+A road trip to San Diego is 2 hours away along the Pacific Coast Highway.
 San Francisco is a 1.5-hour flight away.

 Combine this 3 days in Los Angeles itinerary with the other California highlights and you’re sure to have an unforgettable trip.

 Read Next: Looking for more activities to add to your LA itinerary?
 Check out all of these great things to do in Los Angeles!

 - How to Spend 3 Days in Los Angeles Itinerary

 - Day 1 in Los Angeles